 KPIs are important to business objectives because they keep objectives at the forefront of decision-making.
 All our marketing initiatives should be evaluated on the KPIs we define for our marketing plan.

-Marketing KPIs are specific, numerical marketing metrics that organizations track in order to measure their progress towards a defined goal within their marketing channels
+Marketing KPIs are specific, numerical marketing metrics that organizations track in order to measure their progress toward a defined goal within their marketing channels.

 A few important KPIs to track are:

 A simple marketing plan with a robust and grounded action plan can ensure your success in business.
 An example of a Marketing Strategy and Planning Deck.